Problems related to software

 Too many programs open

-Next, make sure you have the latest drivers for all major devices in your computer (video, audio, modem and network).
-A list of Driver related pages.
+Next, make sure you have the latest drivers for all major devices in your computer (video, audio, modem, and network)—a list of Driver related pages.

 If the computer processor is getting too hot, it may cause the computer to freeze.
 If you have recently heard any unusual noises from your computer, such as a high squeak, it could be a sign of a failed fan.

-Note: Laptop users may also want to try turning the laptop on a book or notepad so that the air can reach the bottom of the laptop to help verify if the laptop has a heat issue. or not.
+Note: Laptop users may also want to try turning the laptop on a book or notepad so that the air can reach the bottom of the laptop to help verify if the laptop has a heat issue.

 Users can also determine how hot the computer is using the onboard heat sensors.
 If your computer is equipped with these sensors, make sure your CPU doesn’t overheat.

 Note: Some of the steps below require you to turn on your computer.
 While working inside the computer, pay attention to ESD.